cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

         Leaderboard leaderboard = 4;
     }
     ```
-    Conceptually, it is the _new_ genesis because your actual genesis file did not contain any leadboard.
+    Conceptually, it is the _new_ genesis because your actual genesis file did not contain any leaderboard.
 5. And a hard-coded leaderboard length:
     ```go
     const (